joachim-n/dorgflow/README.md

 All you now need to is perform the git commit, using the command suggested by the issue node's credit and committing section.

+### Cleaning up

+When you're completely done with this branch, you can do:

+    $ dorgflow cleanup

+This performs a checkout of the master branch, and deletes the feature branch.